Gerdagithub/migrant-info-platform/README.md

 ### Admin & Content Management
 The backend is developed using Django, which handles content management and admin control.
 The default Django admin panel is used, allowing administrators to:
 - Create, edit, delete, and reorder content categories and their sub-items
-- Control the structure of the content displayed on the frontend
+- Control the content displayed on the frontend

 Currently, the project uses SQLite as the database, which is the default option for Django development.
 It stores all content-related data, such as categories, subcategories, and their descriptions.